LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

    Once you've compiled your module, move it to the "LassoModules" directory for the instance you want it to run in or the "LassoModules" directory in the master Lasso home directory.
-You'll need to restart any running instances for them to pick up the new method/type/datasource.
+You'll need to restart any running instances for them to pick up the new method/type/data source connector.

 How do I return text from my custom module?
    Use either `lasso_returnTagValueString` to return UTF-8 data, or